If you like riding horses the Big Island has got you covered, saddle up!

-Horses are part of the recent local history and you can still find a good amount of them on the Big Island (and especially in and around Waimea).
+If you like riding horses the Big Island has got you covered.
+Horses are part of the recent local history and you can still find a good amount of them on the island.
 Our scenic open landscapes are great for horse-powered adventures, and did you know that island of Hawaii is home to the Hawaiian Cowboys?

 But, first things first: